 I love sitting on a campsite watching couples or families putting up their tents.
 You can tell immediately if the pitchers are seasoned campers or not.
 For those new to camping it can be a somewhat stressful event, not helped by the fact that they probably don’t know the names of all the different parts of a tent — an immediate communication breakdown right there.
 And, dare I say it, an entertaining addition to my own personal camping soap opera!

 That said, it’s not just camping newbies who struggle to identify their storm flaps and pole hubs.
-As with all outdoor gear, tents also come with their own set of technical jargon.
+As with all outdoor gear, tents also come with their own set of technical jargonwhich is always as straightforward to understand as you might hope.

 So, to make sure we’re all on the same page, and to prevent any inadvertent campground dramas from unfolding, we’ve put together a guide to all the different parts of a tent that you might possibly want to know.